In an Emergency

 In July of 2015, NEOMED hosted an oath of office ceremony to officially swear in seven new officers into its recently established police department.

-The Northeast Ohio Medical University Police Department (NPD) is led by Chief of Police Kali Meonske, a lifetime Rootstown resident.
-Shawn Parker, who serves as Sergeant, and Michael Bussinger, Kelly DiBona, Allan Jones, Christopher Hartlaub and Terri Moncoveish are the full-time police officers.
-Luke Nelson, William Edley, Austin Mautz and Todd Hough are the department’s part-time officers.
+The Northeast Ohio Medical University Police Department (NPD) is led by Chief of Police Kali Williams, a lifetime Rootstown resident.
+Shawn Parker, who serves as Lieutenant, and Michael Bussinger, Allan Jones, Christopher Hartlaub, Terri Moncoveish and Adam Greenwell are the full-time police officers.
+Patrick Mortier, Trent Alberts, Todd Hough and LeRoy Rowser are the department’s part-time officers.

 NEOMED has established a mutual aid agreement with the Portage County Sheriff’s Office (PCSO) to provide assistance off campus when needed.
 While NEOMED Officers assist PCSO off campus, PCSO and the Ohio State Highway Patrol are available to assist on campus if needed.